continusec/verifiabledatastructures/README.md

-**This is pre-release, not ready for real use yet, feedback and bug reports welcome though!**
+**This implementation is for early stage use, feedback and bug reports welcome!**

 This repository contains a client, server, and embeddable library implementation of the Continusec Verifiable Data Structures API.